Credit Option Grading Policy

-Students may request to have grades converted to the new CO system as soon as grades are recorded for the Spring 2020 semester
+Students may request to have grades converted to the new CO system on or after December 4, 2020.

-- Non-graduating students will be able to request to have grades converted to the new CO system beginning as soon as grades are recorded for Spring 2020 and continuing until September 4, 2020 which is the date for grade appeals from the Spring term.
+- Non-graduating students will be able to request to have grades converted to the new CO system beginning December 4 and continuing until December 21.

-There will not be a limit on the number of Spring 2020 courses that a student may convert to the CO grading system.
+There will not be a limit on the number of fall 2020 courses that a student may convert to the CO grading system.

 - Grades of PCR, DCR, and NCR will not be computed in a student’s GPA.

-- DCR grades will apply to departmental requirements in the same way that “D” grades apply in the A – F grading system.
-Students and advisors should refer to the University Catalog to determine whether courses earning “D” grades will count for prerequisites—e.g., to move from or count toward a specific major requirement.
+- DCR grades will apply to departmental requirements in the same way that “D-”, “D”, or “D+” grades apply in the A – F grading system.
+Students and advisors should refer to the University Catalog to determine whether courses earning “D-”, “D”, or “D+” grades will count for prerequisites—e.g., to move from or count toward a specific major requirement.

 - If you get a DCR in a major course that is required for graduation but does not serve as a pre-requisite for another major course, you can use it to count towards the program requirement and graduation.